-I created this space because it is exactly what I wish I had when I became a mother, and because postpartum support and self-care is missing in our medical system.
+I created this space because it's exactly what I wish I had when I became a mother, and because postpartum support and self-care is missing in our medical system.

 DNP- Doctorate in Nursing Practice

-OBGYN-NP- Masters in Nursing Science, OBGYN Nurse Practitioner
+WHNP- Masters in Science, Women’s Health Nurse Practitioner

 MPH- Masters in Public Health, Health Promotion/Sociomedical Science